CCSD (KUC as a Centre for Community and Spiritual Discovery)

-Since 1911, the church at Fourth Avenue and St. Paul street has played an active role in the community of Kamloops, initially as Fourth Avenue Methodist and then as Kamloops United Church since 1925.
+Since 1911, the church at Fourth Avenue and St. Paul street has played an active role in the community of Kamloops, initially as Fourth Avenue Methodist and, since 1925, as Kamloops United Church.

 Kamloops institutions such as the Food Bank, the Farmer’s Market and R.A.F.T.
 (Refugees and Friends Together) are examples of community collaborations with origins involving members of the KUC community.

 Currently, KUC is the host venue for P.I.T.
 Stop, where various community groups and individuals serve a weekly hot meal to more than 150 people.
-Each week several AA and NA meetings gather in a dedicated meeting space.
-Other community groups, including a number of choirs, also gather regularly in the KUC building.
+Each week several AA and NA meetings gather in dedicated meeting space at KUC.
+Other community groups, including a number of choirs and music groups, also gather regularly in the KUC building.
 In a desire to create more housing downtown, the “429 Project“ developed 56 housing units built on church property and in 2016 homeowners moved in.
-Renovations included space for the KUC Thrift Shop and staff, also.
+These renovations included space for the KUC Thrift Shop and KUC staff, also.